TH3xACE/SUDO_KILLER/README.md

 #sudo exploitation #Abusing sudo #Exploiting Sudo

+If you like the project and for my personal motivation so as to develop other tools please a +1 star *

 # SUDO_KILLER
 Script written in bash to assist in the exploitaton of sudo (Misconfiguration + Vulnerabilities)